Cadasta/cadasta-docs/en/06-geoodkcollect.md

     ![](/assets/geo-odk-4-user-pass.png)

-3. In the page that follows, you'll see a list of questionnaires that have been loaded for your organization's projects.
+3. In the page that follows, you'll see a list of Cadasta XLSForms that have been loaded for your organization's projects.
 Place a checkmark next to the form you'd like to download and tap **Get Selected**.

     ![](/assets/geo-odk-5-questionnaire-list.png)

-Now, GeoODK is configured to record data using the questions in your questionnaire.
+Now, GeoODK is configured to record data using the questions in your form.

 ### Data Collection {#data-collection}

-Once you've initialized GeoODK and loaded your questionnaire, now it’s time to collect some data!
+Once you've initialized GeoODK and loaded your Cadasta XLSForm, now it’s time to collect some data!

 For this step, make sure that GPS is enabled on your device and turned on.

-1. From the Main Menu select **Collect Data** then the questionnaire that you want to use.
+1. From the Main Menu select **Collect Data** then the form that you want to use.

     ![](/assets/geo-odk-6-collect-data.png)